eclipse/kapua/dev-tools/src/main/docker/README.md

-# Kapua on OpenShift
+# Kapua on Docker

-To learn more on how to run Kapua in Openshift, please consult [developer manual](https://github.com/eclipse/kapua/blob/develop/docs/developer-guide/en/running.md#openshift).
+To learn more on how to run Kapua using Docker, please consult [developer manual](https://github.com/eclipse/kapua/blob/develop/docs/developer-guide/en/running.md#docker).

 The most recent version of the documentation can be viewed online at: